Fish and Badger - our brand icons

 Chief Executive Officer

-Jennifer Fulton began work as Chief Executive Officer at Ulster Wildlife in Spring 2012.
+Jennifer Fulton took up the post of Chief Executive Officer at Ulster Wildlife in Spring 2012.
 Jennifer has an extensive and relevant background.
 Having begun her career in the Department of Agriculture on the delivery of agri-environment schemes and associated training programmes, she worked as a consultant on EU interstate projects.
 Subsequently, she managed a range of voluntary bodies and recently consulted on aspects of the reform of local government for three district councils.

 Ulster Wildlife Learning Guides